subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 The other option is to restart the service and/or servers involved.

+## When should I mark my new project as Online?

+You should mark your project as online When they are fully synced.

 ## Can the same Node Operator run 2 services on different platforms?

 The same Node Operator can index 2 **different** projects on 2 **different** hosting providers.